edemaine/coauthor/README.md

 * **Statistics** about user's and all posts within a group, by day, week (with configurable week start), month, year, or hour within a day.
+  Your own statistics are available via the Statistics button on the group page, while other users' stats are available from their user page.

 * **Permanent URLs** for all messages, groups, etc., for easy emailing etc.
   (but other than group name, not revealing, so only those with permission can open).
-Links to other messages via specical coauthor:xxx syntax.
+Links to other messages via specical `coauthor:xxx` syntax.
   Drag messages (via their arrow icon) into other messages to make such links.

 * **Files** (another type of message) can be attached to other messages, as